project-hatohol/hatohol/server/README.md

     # yum groupinstall "Development Tools"

-You need registration of yum repository for install qpid-cpp-client-devel packages by following command
+You need to register a yum repository for installing qpid-cpp-client-devel packages by the following command

     # wget -P /etc/yum.repos.d/ http://project-hatohol.github.io/repo/hatohol.repo

-You can install sqlite3, MySQL and libsoup and others by following command:
+You can install sqlite3, MySQL and libsoup and others by the following command:

     # yum install sqlite-devel mysql-devel libsoup-devel libuuid-devel qpid-cpp-client-devel